 Dudleytown, Connecticut

-Before the town was developed for farmland, Dudleytown was forest land.
-The families of the community worked for generations tilling the land and tending to the crops.
-Rumors of a curse placed on the Dudley family members were the belief of why the town’s crops failed year after year.
+Before the town was developed as farmland, Dudleytown was forest land.
+The community’s families worked for generations tilling the land and tending to the crops.
+Rumors of a curse placed on the Dudley family members explained why the town’s crops failed year after year.

 During King Henry VIII’s reign, a man named Edmund Dudley was beheaded for treason, and a curse was supposedly put on any descendants of his.
 Historians have researched the family line of Edmund Dudley and the Dudleys that resided in Dudleytown but have not found any genealogical link to connect the settlers to the English nobleman.
 After soil analysis in later years, it was determined poor soil quality was the reason for crop failure, not a curse.

-As fertile land was discovered and made available for purchase in the mid-western part of the country, both Dudleytown and Cornwall residents left their current homes.
-They moved to start new lives where agricultural life was thriving.
-In 1924, the abandoned Dudleytown was purchased by Dark Entry Forest, Incorporated.
+As fertile land was discovered and made available for purchase in the mid-western part of the country, both Dudleytown and Cornwall residents left their current homes to start new lives where agricultural life was thriving.
+In 1924, Dark Entry Forest, Incorporated purchased the abandoned Dudleytown.

 In the 1980s or 1990s, ghost stories and hauntings from Dudleytown started hitting the news.
 Many who have visited the area can feel an evil presence that fills the former town.
 Some individuals refuse to go within the town’s boundaries due to the evilness they feel the closer they get.

-In contrast, others believe it is essential to announce their arrival and intentions out loud before entering the town to ensure their safety and confirm to the spirits they mean no harm.
+In contrast, others believe it is essential to announce their arrival and intentions before entering the town to ensure their safety and confirm that they mean no harm to the spirits.

 The forested setting of Dudleytown and the 1999 movie “The Blair Witch Project” drew an increased interest in ghost hunting at the former townsite.
 Trespassing became a regular activity.

 As vandalism started to accompany trespassing, the area was closed to the public.
-The police have responded to numerous trespassing and vandalism cases, ending in arrests and court prosecutions.
+The police have responded to numerous trespassing and vandalism cases, which have resulted in arrests and court prosecutions.

 Gay City, Connecticut